-7. Why would the OSS extension improve VAT compliance?
+5. Why would the a Single VAT ID improve VAT compliance?

 Very simply, we believe that making tax rules simpler to comply with means fewer mistakes and better overall levels of tax compliance.
-A significant simplification like extending the VAT One Stop Shop to all intra-EU goods sales and movements would bring a big dividend in this regard.
+A significant simplification like the transfer module and extending the VAT One Stop Shop to all intra-EU goods sales and movements, would bring a big dividend in this regard.
 Overall VAT revenue to governments would also improve as it will allow businesses (particularly SMEs) to grow and take full advantage of the EU Single Market.

 6. How would EU consumers benefit from these VAT reforms?

 The administrative burden and VAT compliance cost of trading, is a cost component of the prices that businesses charge to their customers.
 By reducing VAT compliance costs, prices will be lower.
 Equally, greater intra-EU trade means businesses can seamlessly expand across the EU and there will be healthier competition between businesses, which should mean lower prices and more choice for consumers.

 7. Where can I find out more about the VAT in the Digital Age proposal?

 You can find out more on the EU Commission’s website